Ditesli/mortality-temperature/models/Carleton2022/preprocessing/README.md

 The preprocessing part serves to generate only once data used in the main model.
 This saves computation time.
 The preprocessing part can be skipped if the Carleton2022/data folder is copied entirely, as necessary input data is already located there.

-## Region Classification File
-Generate the region classification file to include the impact region classification (24,378 regions) and their corresponding ISO3 code, IMAGE region and WHO region classification.

 ## Population Data
 ### Historical Data